zli12321/VideoHallu/README.md

 ## 🧠 The Dawn of MLLMs in Synthetic Videos

+We showcase a few hallucination examples over each category we have

 <div style="border: 2px solid #ddd; border-radius: 10px; padding: 16px; background-color: #f9f9f9; box-shadow: 1px 1px 5px rgba(0,0,0,0.05);">

 <details open>